 It is an exciting time to be a part of the Agricultural and Biosystems Engineering Department at Iowa State.
-The department is growing quickly with the addition of 14 new faculty members in the last five years.
-To accommodate this growth and to continue to address the most pressing issues of agricultural and biosystems engineering industries worldwide, the ABE department is planning a major expansion into a new building.
+The department continues to grow, and to accommodate this growth and address the most pressing issues of agricultural and biosystems engineering industries worldwide, the ABE department moved into brand new facilities the summer of 2014.

 The building project raised more than $14 million from private sources including a $5 million lead gift from Dr. Virgil Elings, a $5 million gift from the Sukup family, a John Deere gift of $1.25 million, $500,000 from an alumnus, $256,000 from Sauer Danfoss Company, $250,000 from Ag Leader, and $200,000 from the Iowa Pork Producers Association.
-The actual groundbreaking took place in March 2012.
+The groundbreaking took place in March 2012.

 To see photos of the construction process, check out our Flickr page.

 Below you’ll find the archived collection of alumni email updates.
 If you are an ABE alumni and do not currently receive the quarterly email, but would like to, please send a request to firstname.lastname@example.org.